 Gambling is risky and deposit bonuses are a way to make those risks sound smaller.
 When a player is given more money to play with, they actually end up often taking bigger risks and play more loosely.

-Make no mistake, casinos don't offer deposit bonuses for new players out of the goodness of their heart.
+Make no mistake, casinos don't offer deposit bonuses for new players out of the goodness of their hearts.
 They are simply there to entice you to come and play.

 As a player, you should learn the rules and mechanics of bonuses, so you can play responsibly.
 Bonuses can be a fun addition, but you should always stay in control.
 In the end, gambling is entertainment and not a solution to any kind of financial problem.